 With the great advances in medical intervention in the northern hemisphere, including the UK, by the late ‘90s, demands on the Trust’s Hardship Funds reduced substantially and, in 1999, the Trustees decided to extend their giving to Sub-Saharan Africa.

 By 2010 the RGT’s giving went full circle in the UK, when we renewed our connection with Mortimer Market, and their Patient Counselling service, reviving the Hardship Fund to provide small one-off discretionary grant support for clients of defined need.
-In 2012 this ongoing facility continues to be administered by Christopher Sandford, a Trustee of the RGT.
+This ongoing service continues to be facilitated by Christopher Sandford, a Trustee of the RGT, along with the Patients’ Representatives at the Bloomsbury Clinic.

 How the Robert Grace Trust began – 1987-2000